adetayomathew1/adetayomathew1/README.md

-# Welcome to my Github, I'm Simon!
+# Welcome to my Github, I'm Mathew!

-I have a Bachelor's of Science degree in Information Technology with a strong passion in the IT and Cybersecurity field!
+I have a Bachelor's of Science degree in Physics Electronics with a strong passion in the IT and Cybersecurity field!

 ## Objective